Personal Sustainability Index (online assessment)

-In organizations, leaders and human resource professionals can take the pulse of their workplace culture to understand the stress levels in their work community and make changes to support colleagues.
+In organizations, leaders and human resource professionals can take the pulse of their workplace culture to diagnose the stress levels in their work community and make changes to support colleagues.

-As an individual, consider the PSI assessment an addition to your self-care toolbox to help build a healthy, fulfilling lifestyle.
+As an individual, consider the PSI assessment a tool for self-care to help build a healthy, fulfilling lifestyle.

-In families and social groups, community members can use PSI to connect with one another and spark creative ideas for renewal (in fact, having a meaningful conversation with someone we care about is renewal activity itself!).
+In families and social groups, we can use PSI to connect with one another and spark creative ideas for renewal (in fact, having a meaningful conversation with someone we care about is renewal activity itself!).

-Teachers can engage students with PSI as a learning tool to support stress management, social connection, and emotional intelligence skills.
+Teachers can engage students with PSI as a learning tool to support stress management.

 What will the PSI show me?